đź“… Order your 2025 Grey Muzzle calendar - proceeds benefit senior dogs!

 High Blood Pressure in the Lungs (Pulmonary Arterial Hypertension)

 The blood pressure in the lungs is much lower than in the rest of your dog's body.
 High blood pressure in the lungs presents different challenges for veterinary surgeons.
 Pulmonary Arterial Hypertension is most common in toy breeds and dogs with heart or lung disease.
 It can cause respiratory distress, cough, and lethargy.
+When a dog undergoes anesthesia, veterinarians use oral medications to normalize the pressure inside the lungs and provide 100% oxygen therapy before surgery.

 Chronic Kidney (Renal) Disease